-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х C22 If "yes," please complete the follo wing: C22 Early action closing date C22 Early action notification date C22 C22 C22 Is your early action plan a "restric Yes tive" plan under w No hich you limit stud ents from applying g to other early plan s?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+· · · ·

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?